The Belted Kingfisher is an extremely shy bird. Trying to photograph this bird takes a lot of patience and a good hiding spot.

 Incubation will last for 24 days.
 The young will be born without feathers and be brooded by the female, while the male feeds the young and the female.

-Once the chicks begin to get feathers, both male and female will feed them.
+Once the chicks get feathers, both males and females will feed them.

-Often seen hoovering over a body of water and then suddenly diving head first in pursuit of fish.
-Their diet consist mostly of small fish.
-Other food they eat includes tadpoles, salamanders, frogs, and some insects.
+Often seen hovering over a body of water and then suddenly diving head first in pursuit of fish to eat.

 Like an owl, the Belted Kingfisher will regurgitate any indigestible parts in the form of pellets.

-The territorial habitat of these birds are wetlands, rivers, lakes and ponds.
+The territorial habitat of Belted Kingfishers is wetlands, rivers, lakes, and ponds.

-Since they nest in eroding banks, controlled streams may deprive them of nesting sites.
+Since they nest and make their homes in eroding banks, controlled streams may deprive them of nesting sites.

-Breeding bird survey data show an average population decline of almost 2 percent annually.
+Breeding bird survey data shows an average population decline of almost 2 percent annually.